 As recommended, I used Certbot to generate the certificate and installed it on WSL (Windows Subsystem for Linux), but Certbot has instructions for installing on different systems.
 Thankfully being able to use a Unix type terminal (and probably being more comfortable with the command line), this turned out to be a super simple process and within a couple of minutes I’d managed to verify my domain and generate the certificates (which were the right encoding for what I needed).

 Run the following commands to update the packages and install Certbot in your terminal (these are linux specific instructions)

-Link to Header Generating SSL Certificates
+Generating SSL Certificates

 There ae a heap of different options (and plugins) for generating SSL certificates, but I wanted to manually verify my domain (using the

 I also wanted to verify my domain by adding a DNS record (

 —preferred-challenges dns), by default it uses HTTP to verify, but I didn’t have a page running on the domain so that wouldn’t work.

 When running this command, it will prompt for some information (eg. your domain) and will give you the TXT record to add to your DNS (and if you’re on Windows, remember not to use